-Drawings or Plans - The drawings which show the character and scope of the Work to be performed and which have been prepared or approved by an ENGINEER and are referred to in the Contract Documents.
+Drawings or Plans - The drawings which show the character and scope of the Work to be performed and which have been prepared or approved by an ENGINEER.

 Driveway, Private - A vehicular way not serving more than one (1) lot or parcel of land.